 The answer is simple: the more visible your business is online, the more opportunities to capture leads and make sales.

 In the digital marketing world, this is known as a conversion.
 A conversion occurs when a lead finds your digital content and interacts with it long enough to eventually become a customer.

-This action could take many different forms.
-Maybe this action is simply filling out a contact form on the website, or maybe it’s checking out with a product in a cart.
+Conversions are related to a specific action on your website.
+This action could take many different forms – simply filling out a contact form on the website or maybe checking out with a product in a cart.
 Whatever your interaction goals are for your website, that’s how we define a conversion.

 Call to Action (CTA): Ask Them to Act